lupyuen/nuttx-tinyemu/README.md

 _But there's no Console Input?_

-To do Console Input, we need to implement VirtIO in our UART Driver...
+To do Console Input, we need to implement VirtIO Console in our NuttX UART Driver...

-# VirtIO
+# VirtIO Console

 TODO